mindwarrior/Learn-React/readme.md

 //["start", 1, 2, 2, 3, 4, "end"]

 Q. How to clone an object?
-Using Object.clone() is a pitfall.
+Ans:Using Object.clone() is a pitfall.

 We have to use Object.assign({}, myObj);